Link: Apply now for the Southwest Rapid Rewards® Priority Card

 - The $199 annual fee Southwest® Rapid Rewards® Performance Business Credit Card (review) has a welcome bonus of 80,000 Rapid Rewards points after spending $5,000 within three months; the card offers incredible perks like 9,000 anniversary bonus points, four upgraded boardings per year, a daily Wi-Fi credit on Southwest, a Global Entry or TSA PreCheck credit, and much more

-All three cards have things going for them, for anyone who flies Southwest with any frequency.
+Southwest Airlines and Chase have introduced new limited time welcome bonuses on their consumer credit cards.
+At the moment you can earn 75,000 bonus Rapid Rewards points upon completing minimum spending, which is quite a good bonus.
 Personally, I think the $149 annual fee Southwest Priority Card is the best of the options, given the extra perks it offers, which more than justify the annual fee.

 Do you plan on picking up a Chase Southwest credit card?